pholoshos/sniply/README.md

 1. Install Sniply-cli: `npm i -g sniply-cli`
 2. Create Sniply-ci project  `sniply-cli create <ProjectName>`

-Sniply is a powerful and intuitive platform built on the Svelte framework, designed to empower users to create web applications without writing a single line of code.
+Sniply is a powerful and intuitive framework built on the Svelte framework, designed to empower users to create web applications without writing a single line of code.
 Whether you're a designer, entrepreneur, or hobbyist, sniply provides a seamless and efficient way to bring your ideas to life.

 ## Features